tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/3/LessonPlan.md

 ### 3. Instructor Do: Tuning a ML Trading Model (15 min)

-In this activity, students will re-deploy a pre-trained Random Forest model to make predictions (positive or negative daily return) given the x test dataset of BTC/USD closing prices.
-Then, students will compare the actual results vs. the predicted results and backtest the Random Forest model given a capital allocation of $100,000.
+In this activity, students will focus on re-deploying a pre-trained Random Forest model to make predictions (positive or non-positive returns) given the x test dataset of BTC/USD closing prices.
+Then, students will tune/improve the Random Forest model by using GridSearch--a method for calculating the optimal parameters for a given model.

 **File:** [random_forest_trading.ipynb](Activities/03-Ins_Random_Forest_Trading/Solved/random_forest_trading.ipynb)

 Briefly discuss the following before proceeding to the coding solution:

+* The previous activity focused on training three different classification models (RF, LR, SVM); however, to streamline this activity, students will focus on the re-deployment and hyperparameter tuning of a single classification model--the Random Forest model.

 * Now that the pre-trained Random Forest model has been saved, re-deploying the model to make predictions becomes very straightforward--all that needs to be done is to feed in the x test data (trading signal data) and compare against the y test data (actual daily return results).